aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/image-and-video-manipulation-in-slides/creating-group-shapes/_index.md

 In this tutorial, we explored the process of creating group shapes with Aspose.Slides for .NET.
 By following these steps, you can enhance the visual appeal and organization of your PowerPoint presentations.
 ## Frequently Asked Questions
 ### Is Aspose.Slides compatible with the latest version of .NET?
 Yes, Aspose.Slides is regularly updated to support the latest .NET versions.
-Check the [official documentation](https://reference.aspose.com/slides/net/) for compatibility details.
+Check the [documentation](https://reference.aspose.com/slides/net/) for compatibility details.
 ### Can I try Aspose.Slides before purchasing?
 Absolutely!
 You can download a free trial version [here](https://releases.aspose.com/).
 ### Where can I find support for Aspose.Slides-related queries?